 In his home, Bryan helps by teaching others, buying or selling in the market and caring for children.
 He lives with his father and his grandmother.
-His father is employed and his grandmother maintains the home.
-There are 3 children in the family.
+His father is sometimes employed as a laborer and his grandmother is sometimes employed as a laborer.
+There are 2 children in the family.

 Because of your sponsorship, Bryan will have new opportunities to learn and grow physically, mentally, and spiritually.
 Thank you for your concern and prayers.

 Bryan lives on the plains of Bagong Barrio, Caloocan City, home to approximately 1,378,900 residents.
 Typical houses are constructed of cement floors, wood walls and corrugated tin roofs.
 The most commonly spoken language is Tagalog.

 The regional diet consists of rice.
 Common health problems in this area include respiratory illnesses, colds and coughs.
 Most adults in Bagong Barrio Caloocan City work as day laborers and earn the equivalent of $116 per month.
 This community needs schools, employment opportunities and medical facilities.